RLOpenCatalyst/rg-doc/source/GettingStarted.rst

 3. You can manually stop/pause/resume/Add Budget/Archive the project through the actions which are available on the project details page.

-.. note:: ProjectStorage can be deleted while archiving a project.
-You will now be prompted for deletion of the projectstorage when you archive a project.
-Select the checkbox if you want to delete the projectstorage bucket along with all of its contents.
+.. note:: Project Storage can be deleted while archiving a project.
+You will now be prompted for deletion of the project storage when you archive a project.
+Select the checkbox if you want to delete the project storage bucket along with all of its contents.

 .. image:: images/Principal_ProjectDetails.png